milokhl/personal-website/public/markdown/wavenet.md

 <figure class="figure">
   <img class="figure-img rounded mt-1" width="100%" src="/images/wavenet/sine_encoding_vs_pitch.png">
-  <figcaption class="figure-caption">Note: Due to limited colors in pyplot, certain components have the same color as each other.</figcaption>
+  <figcaption class="figure-caption">Note: Due to limited colors in pyplot, certain components have the same color as each other.
+Sorry!</figcaption>
 </figure>

 It appears that the components tend to spread out as frequency increases.
 There is roughly a **linear relationship between each component's magnitude and the frequency of the note**.
-However, several components break this trend and have a significant curvature.
-Fitting a set of nonlinear functions to the curves might provide a method for artificially changing the pitch of any instrument.
+However, several components break this trend and have a significant curvature. **Fitting a set of nonlinear functions to the curves might provide a method for artificially changing the pitch of any instrument.
+This is definitely an avenue I would like to explore in the future.**

 For completeness, here are the synthesized audio clips from these embeddings.
 NSynth WaveNet does a pretty good job recreating sine tones.